xschul/IMAProxy/README.md

 h2 python3 /home/mininet/mininet/IMAProxy/hosts/src/imapcommands.py $hotmailAccount $password
 ```

-At this moment, the main method of this script fetch the second email inside the "INBOX" folder of the account.
+At this moment, the main method of this script fetches the second email inside the "INBOX" folder of the account.

 The proxy does not work yet.